Summer of Reproducibility

 Matching reproducibility researchers with summer students and sponsors

-The Summer of Reproducibility (SoR) is a program of UC Santa Cruz’s 2024 Open Source Research Experience.
-The SoR program focuses on research projects to produce and use reproducibility artifacts (see also ctuning.org and sysartifacts).
+The Summer of Reproducibility (SoR) is a program focused on research projects to produce and use reproducibility artifacts (see also ctuning.org and sysartifacts).

 Important Links